iterative/dvc.org/content/blog/2020-06-29-optimizing-dvc-remotes.md

 author: peter_rowlands
 ---

+DVC is a version control system for machine learning projects and offers a wide range of [features](/features) designed to improve ML project workflows, but at its core, DVC is a data management tool.
+And as a data management tool, DVC must provide support for one requirement common to any typical ML project: handling large amounts of data.

+ML projects require storing and processing a lot of data.
+As new iterations or experiments are added to a project, the amount of data associated with the project will continue to grow.
+A typical DVC repository may contain millions of files or more in one revision of a dataset.
+On top of that, the number of files we need to handle in DVC multiplies with each version of a dataset.

+In order to work with this much data, ML projects often rely on cloud storage, whether it is to address local storage space limitations, enable collaboration between users or function as a backup solution.
+So naturally, as a data management tool for ML, DVC includes platform agnostic support for cloud storage.

 One of the key features provided by DVC is the ability to efficiently synchronize versioned datasets between a user's local machine and [remote storage](https://dvc.org/doc/command-reference/remote), and our users